There are only a handful of places within the Arctic Circle that are in any way

 I managed to get a decent long exposure shot of the east stained glass window on

-the Arctic Ocean Cathedral, by setting the camera up in a handy snowdrift.
+the Arctic Ocean Cathedral, by setting up my camera on a handy snowdrift.

 There is a true cathedral in Tromsø, simply the Tromsø Cathedral, in the city centre.

-It was built in the 1860s, over 100 years before its modern counterpart across the bridge, and
+It was built in the 1860s, over one hundred years before its modern counterpart across the bridge, and

 is the only wooden cathedral in Norway.